NoriSte/reactjsday-2019-testing-course/book/testing-rules.md

 - if you're not enough confident about your application, think twice about your tests.
 Why they do not give you enough confidence?
 How could you improve them?

 - last but not least: always remember that testing and TDD are two different things.
 TDD is a step further and requires a particular context to be practiced, you can test everything without ever applying TDD

+- you should not test external services, you should test how you consume them, not if they work or not

+- you should not test third party scripts and libraries

+- you should not test native APIs